-Although Network Innovation grants can address any environmental issue, we are particularly interested in those with immediate policy or practical relevance and which can be put into action quickly.
-All Switzer Fellows, current or alumni, are eligible to apply for network innovation funding through their own organizations or with a strategic organizational partner.
-Preference is given to projects that truly engage fellows across issues, disciplines or sectors, to expand the potential for innovative work.
-The proposed project must involve at least two fellows, with one fellow and organization designated as project lead.
-Fellows must engage the Switzer Network for feedback on, or involvement in, the project.
+Although Network Innovation grants can address any environmental issue, we are particularly interested in those with immediate and actionable applications to policy and practice.
+All Switzer Fellows, current or alumni, are eligible to apply through their own organizations or with a strategic organizational partner.
+Preference is given to creative projects that truly engage fellows across issues, disciplines, or sectors.
+Projects must involve at least two fellows, with one fellow and organization designated as project lead.
+Fellows must engage the Switzer Network for feedback on or involvement in the project.

 Grants of up to $20,000 are available.
 Grant requests up to $5,000 are considered on a rolling basis with rapid decision times; requests between $5,000 - $20,000 will be considered quarterly.
 (See How to Apply below for more information on application procedures and deadlines.)

 - Create a resource to support organizational change.
 For example, three fellows developed an open-source accessible toolkit, Become a JEDI Master, for Switzer Fellows and other environmental practitioners seeking to further individual and organizational understanding of the principles of justice, equity, diversity and inclusion.

 - Convene a working group to address a focused, actionable, and policy-relevant research gap.
 For example, fellows planned and hosted a working group meeting to discuss phalarope (tiny migratory shorebirds) biology and threats and identify steps forward for conservation.
 The meeting brought together 30 stakeholders from 5 countries to share their passion and knowledge, identify major data gaps, and formalize an ongoing International Pharalope Working Group.